We do not Bill Medicare:

 See all Respiratory products.

-A Patient Lifts are reimbursed as a capped rental item.
-This means that you must visit a local dealer/retailer that rents such equipment and bills Medicare for the monthly fees.
+Patient Lifts are covered as a capped rental item.
+This means that you must visit a local supplier that rents such equipment and bills Medicare for the monthly fees.
 Medicare reimburses 80% of rental for up to 13 months.
 This capped-rental coverage is for a standard hydraulic-manual lift and sling.
 Power Lifts and Standing Lifts are not covered.
 For Medicare coverage of these products visit a local supplier.

 See Patient Lift Catalog